“Have you had work done?” my mom asked a little too casually during a visit late last summer. “Your lips, right? Or Botox?”

 Does it hurt?

 Let’s get one myth out of the way: It really doesn’t hurt that much, especially when you’re the one in control.
 Dermatologists use something called a Dermapen for in-office treatments, and that’s a little more intense—bleeding is a common side effect.
 (That’s why they call it the “vampire” facial.)
-But a derma-roller is a little less hardcore, and you can press as hard as your pain threshold allows.
+But a derma-roller is a little less hard-core, and you can press as hard as your pain threshold allows.
+(If you've ever experienced a cat licking your face, the sandpaper-y sensation is comparable.)

 How often do I need to do it?

-I use my derma-roller once a month.
-Some people recommend using it more often (or less often, if you’re using bigger needles), but I like this frequency—it’s enough for maintenance without feeling too harsh on my skin.
+I use my derma-roller two or three times a month.
+Some people recommend using it more often—Benjamin recommends a few times a week—but I like this frequency; it’s enough for maintenance without feeling too harsh on my skin.
 Sometimes, if it’s been a particularly stressful month or if I’ve been traveling, I’ll see those familiar shadows start to creep up again toward the end, but it’s nothing my go-to cream concealer and upping my water intake can’t help.
-(And that is a sentence I could have only dreamed of uttering so airily just a year ago.)
+(And that is a sentence I could have only dreamed of uttering so airily in my pre-derma-rolling days.)

 What skincare products should I use with it?

-Never start micro-needling without slathering on some kind of primer first: Not only does that medium make the treatment feel less harsh on your skin, but also, when you use a great treatment, you’re literally pushing those ingredients deep into your skin for maximum absorption—up to 90% more than you would just by using your fingers and leaving it there.
+Never start micro-needling without slathering on some kind of primer first: Not only does that medium serve as a buffer between the needles and your skin, but when you use a great treatment, you’re also literally pushing those ingredients deep into your skin for maximum absorption—up to 90% more than you would just by using your fingers and leaving it there.
 I typically use a serum with additional collagen-boosting ingredients like hyaluronic acid.
 (Just be sure to avoid super-reactive elements like retinol or vitamin C.)

 Got more burning questions?
-Check out the live derma-rolling tutorial we posted recently to Byrdie’s Facebook page below, and be sure to check out our comprehensive micro-needling guide, too.
+Be sure to check out our comprehensive micro-needling guide, too.